 Apart from being unable to give the teeth the required support for movement, the use of retainers is time-consuming in orthodontics.
 So, the normal procedure is to get the gaps closed with fixed or removable braces and keep the new teeth in position with retainers.

 If you would still love something close to retainers, the removable aligner braces are a suitable option.
 They are not bonded permanently to the teeth like metal braces.
 Also, they are not easily spotted, unlike traditional braces which are obvious.
 Need removable braces?
 See your Invisalign expert for assessment to know if you can have them.
-Some of these dentists offer a free consultation to patients.
+Some of these dentists offer a consultation to patients.

 Is there a natural treatment for diastema?

 What is considered here is your own description of 'natural'.
 Bonding, veneers, and braces are artificial dental procedures, yet they are very functional and safe in treating malocclusions, plus the result looks natural.

 It is becoming a norm for people to use elastic bands to pull gappy teeth together in a bid to close the gaps.
 Note that this practice is not safe, and it's highly discouraged.

 Instead of DIY dental procedures, kindly consult your dentist to know what options you have if you are worried about the appearance of your teeth.